Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/automatically-updating-your-assemblyinfo-with-a-batch-file.md

 **Make File Writable**

-If you aren’t checking out the file, you’ll need to make it writable.
+If you aren't checking out the file, you'll need to make it writable.

 ```powershell
 attrib -r %outfile%